British comedy: History

-British comedy history is measured in centuries.
+British comedy history is measured in centuries.Niçholas Udall wrote his first English comedy, 'Ralph Roister Doister' in 1553 which was based on the model of Plautus and Terence.It is regarded as the first comedy to be written in English language.
 Shakespeare incorporated many chase scenes and beatings into his comedies, such as in his play The Comedy of Errors.
 Punch and Judy made their first recorded appearance in Britain in 1662, when Samuel Pepys noted a "pretty" puppet play being performed in Covent Garden, London.
 The various episodes of Punch and Judy are dominated by the anarchic clowning of Mr. Punch.

 Satire has been a major feature of comedy in the British Isles for centuries.
 The pictorial satire of William Hogarth was a precursor to the development of political cartoons in 18th-century Britain The medium developed under the direction of James Gillray from London, who has been referred to as the father of the political cartoon.

 In early 19th-century Britain, pantomime acquired its present form, which includes slapstick comedy and featured the first mainstream clown, Joseph Grimaldi, while comedy routines also featured heavily in British music hall theatre which became popular in the 1850s.
 British comedians who honed their skills at pantomime and music hall sketches include Charlie Chaplin, Stan Laurel, George Formby, and Dan Leno.
 The music hall comedian and theatre impresario Fred Karno developed a form of sketch comedy without dialogue in the 1890s, and Chaplin and Laurel were among the young comedians who worked for him as part of "Fred Karno's Army".